Getting triggered during the holidays does not make you inadequate, unworthy, or less evolved than you thought you were.

 5. Add pleasure.

-The holidays often come with a lot of obligations.
-Fill up YOUR tank first by making sure you do one thing you find genuinely fun every day.
+Fill up your own tank first by making sure you do one thing you find genuinely fun every day.

 6. Give yourself an outlet.